seacunilever/bipode-nextflow/docs/test_guide.md

 ## Automated Testing

-# seacunilever/bifrost: Testing
+# seacunilever/bipode: Testing

 ## Introduction

-This document describes the testing framework and procedures for the Bifrost pipeline.
+This document describes the testing framework and procedures for the Bipode pipeline.
 The pipeline uses [nf-test](https://nf-co.re/docs/nf-test/overview) for testing individual modules and the complete pipeline workflow, along with JSON Schema validation for input validation.

 ## Testing Framework Overview